-Use this topic map to guide your study for Oracle 1Z0-808 (Java SE 8 Programmer I) within the Oracle Database and Oracle Java certification path.
+Use this topic map to guide your study for Oracle 1Z0-808 (Java SE 8 Programmer I) within the Oracle Database and Oracle Java certification paths.

-The 1Z0-808 exam uses multiple-choice and scenario-based questions to assess both conceptual understanding and practical reasoning.
-Questions progress in difficulty and require you to apply knowledge to realistic coding situations.
+The 1Z0-808 exam uses multiple-choice and scenario-based questions to measure both your understanding of Java concepts and your ability to apply them in realistic coding situations.

 Explore other Oracle certifications: view all Oracle exams.